symfony/symfony-docs/messenger.rst

 Retries & Failures
 ------------------

-If an exception is thrown while consuming a message from a transport it will automatically be re-sent to the transport to be tried again.
+If an exception is thrown while consuming a message from a transport it can automatically be re-sent to the transport to be tried again - please check the actual implementation of the transport you use.
+For example, in case of the Doctrine the thrown exception must implement :class:`Doctrine\DBAL\Exception\RetryableException`, otherwise the message will be lost.
 By default, a message will be retried 3 times before being discarded or :ref:`sent to the failure transport <messenger-failure-transport>`.
 Each retry will also be delayed, in case the failure was due to a temporary issue.
 All of this is configurable for each transport: